ntova-p/ICL_cirrus_project/README.md

 the above were used to create the three sets of images: training_set.fits, validation_set.fits, mini_training_set.fits\
 (mini is part of the full training set, while the validation set is completely independent (no shared clusters or variations of them with any of the training sets))

+### main_v2_rotation.py (used in Cycle 2)

+is a more recent version of the above, that uses both the ICL and BCG in the target image and applies all of the image augmentation

+### make_segm_maps.py (used in Cycle 3)
+New masking with Source Extractor.
+Making the new segmentation maps for each item of the training/validation set, that will be saved and applied later.